Manisha2704860/Data-analysis/README.md

 # Data-analysis

-# What it's built:
+# What it built ?

 A sales data analysis tool that:

 1. Generates a dummy sales dataset (Code 1).
 2. Loads the sales data from a CSV file, analyzes it, and plots insights (Code 2).

-# Why it's built:
+# Why it built ?

 The tool is built to:

 1. Provide a sample sales dataset for testing or demonstration purposes.
 2. Analyze sales data and gain insights into revenue by product and over time.

-# How it works:
+# How it works ?

 Here's a high-level overview: